td0g/ballistic_chronograph_mk2/README.md

 * BallistiChronographCompound - Allows up to 6 sensors, Serial connection only.

-* BallisticChronographLCD - Standalone firmware for Arduino with an LCD keypad shield.
+* BallisticChronographLCD - Standalone firmware with flash triggering capability for Arduino with an LCD keypad shield.

 ### Assembly Manual